trival/sequencer/README.md

-# touch synth app
+# trival sequencer

 a little scetchbook for melodies and harmonies with a mobile friendly interface.
-Implemented with React and Tone.js
+Implemented with Solid.js, Tone.js and Supabase.

 ## Developmet